mauroalberti/FlowParameters/README.md

 <p>
 We relied on Numpy, a Python library that allows vectorised processing of array data (Langtangen, 2008).
 Fig. 1 illustrates the suggested processing flow for data importing, cleaning and conversion.
-Result can be imported in GIS using the script <a href="imcorr_conversion.php">imcorr2vectors</a>.
+Result can be imported in GIS using the script <i">imcorr2vectors</i>.
 Since errors are frequently found, result must be cleaned prior to any analysis.
-Manual cleaning is a time-consuming operation, so we created a tool to automate it. <a href="flow_vector_anomalies.php">vectors_coherence</a> is a script that determines local size and orientation deviations between vectors, in order to highlight potential errors.
-Resulting layers can be converted to and from shapefiles with <a href="vectors2shapefile.php">vectors2shapefile</a> and
+Manual cleaning is a time-consuming operation, so we created a tool to automate it. <i>vectors_coherence</i> is a script that determines local size and orientation deviations between vectors, in order to highlight potential errors.
+Resulting layers can be converted to and from shapefiles with <i>vectors2shapefile</i> and
-<a href="shapefile2vectors.php">shapefile2vectors</a> scripts.
+<i>shapefile2vectors</i> scripts.
 Validated data can be interpolated with conventional GIS tools applied to the Cartesian components,
 in order to obtain a spatially-continuous field.
-Flow field parameters can be calculated with the <a href="vector_field_params.php">vector_field_par</a> script.
+Flow field parameters can be calculated with the <i>vector_field_par</i> script.
 </p>

 <img src="images/fig_01.png" alt="Figure 1" />